vijaysutrave/make-react-app/README.md

 ### make-react-app
-Quickly start developing React Apps with basic tooling support Webpack, Babel, ESLint and Jest.
+Quickly start developing React Apps with basic tooling support by Webpack, Babel, ESLint and Jest.

 ### Why do I need this?